sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/140 - fixed-table.md

 **Requirements**

 - The anchor text must be a line that precedes the table.
-Do not chose a line that is a part of the table.
+Do not choose a line that is a part of the table.
 For example, do not anchor on a table title that is inside the table borders.

 [**Parameters**](doc:fixed-table#section-parameters)
 [**Examples**](doc:fixed-table#section-examples)